PHILIPPINES COUNTRY GUIDE

 For this reason, now may be the best time to start a company in the Philippines.
 Early movers gain the most.

-While there are many forms of business entities in the Philippines, foreign investors looking to start a local business in the Philippines have two options:
+While there are many forms of business entities in the Philippines, foreign investors looking to start a local business in the Philippines have two options.
+Either a standard domestic corporation, or a one-person-corporation.

 Foreign corporations looking to expand their operations to the Philippines have the option of setting up a Branch Office, Representative Office, Regional Headquarters (RHQ), or Regional Operating Headquarters (ROHQ).

-A One Person Corporation is a sole proprietorship that is an ideal setup for aspiring entrepreneurs who do not plan to have a business partner.
+A One Person Corporation is a sole proprietorship.
+It’s an ideal setup for aspiring entrepreneurs who don’t already have a local business partner.
 An OPC can be a natural person, trust, or estate.

 There is no minimum authorized capital stock that must be paid at the time of incorporation for an OPC either.